 Sheltered by the beautiful bluffs and rock formations, Careanos beach is one of the most idyllic beaches and a place you can’t miss when you visit Portimão.

 Take the opportunity to spend some time at this beach and enjoy all of its natural beauty: the calm and crystal clear waters, the imposing reddish cliffs and much more.
 You should also take some time to relax a little, sunbathe and go for a swim.

 Further apart from the previous beaches, Alvor beach is another place to consider when choosing the things to do in Portimão.

-As we already mentioned before, this beach has a long stretch of sand and, due to the quality of its water and facilities, it has won several prizes.
+As I already mentioned before, this beach has a long stretch of sand and, due to the quality of its water and facilities, it has won several prizes.